mcpc-tech/ai-elements-remix-template/README.md

 pnpm build
 ```

-## Usage of Vercel Gateway Playground
+## Usage

-1. Click the settings icon to configure your AI Gateway API Key
-2. Select your preferred model from the dropdown
+1. Select your preferred agent from the dropdown (e.g., Claude Code, Gemini CLI).
+2. Configure any required environment variables (API keys) in the settings dialog.
-3. Start chatting with the AI assistant
+3. Start chatting with the agent!

-## Usage of the ACP Web Client

-The ACP ([Agent Client Protocol](https://agentclientprotocol.com)) is a standardized protocol for communication between AI agents and client applications.

-### How to Access

-Navigate to `/acp` in your browser to access the ACP agent interface.

-### What It Does

-- Implements the Agent Client Protocol specification for standardized AI agent communication
-- Uses AI SDK with [acp-ai-provider](https://github.com/mcpc-tech/mcpc/tree/main/packages/acp-ai-provider) to enable seamless integration with ACP-compatible AI agents on the web platform using `streamText` and `useChat`
+The interface uses [ACP (Agent Client Protocol)](https://agentclientprotocol.com) to communicate with agents running locally or remotely.